Home

 Just how fit are you? and Why should you be fit?

-How did you rate your physical-fitness?
-Your physical-fitness will be greatly improved by regular exercise.
+How did you rate your physical fitness?
+Your physical fitness will be greatly improved by regular exercise.

 Regular exercise will improve your sense of well being, your appearance, and help you get the most enjoyment out of living.
 It is vital to your health and impacts on almost every aspect of your health.

 Research has shown that the physically fit person is able to withstand fatigue for longer periods than the unfit; is better equipped to tolerate physical stress; has a stronger and more efficient heart; and is more likely to be mentally alert than an unfit person.
+So...how IS your physical fitness?

-I’m sure we all realise that physical-fitness plays a major role in keeping us healthy and it is important that we make an effort to get regular exercise.
-However, as we age we tend to slow down and become a little less active so we do need to make an effort to exercise regularly.
+I’m sure we all realise that physical fitness plays a major role in keeping us healthy and it is important that we make an effort to get regular exercise.

 Walking is fun, invigorating and costs you 'not a cent'.